Peace Bridge (Foyle)

 The Peace Bridge is a cycle and foot bridge across the River Foyle in Derry, Northern Ireland.
 It opened on 25 June 2011, connecting Ebrington Square with the rest of the city centre.
-It is the second most recent of four bridges in the city, the others being the Craigavon Bridge and the Foyle Bridge and more recently the Pennyburn Bridge.
+It is the most recent of three bridges in the city, the others being the Craigavon Bridge and the Foyle Bridge.
 The 235 m bridge was designed by AECOM, who also designed the Sutong Yangtze River Bridge, and Wilkinson Eyre Architects, who also designed the Gateshead Millennium Bridge.